nerdraven/Large-Scale-Systems-Design-Explanation/README.md

 - What replication, sharding, load balancer is and how they are used
 - How caching mechanism is used
 - How system is designed at final stage

-are explained in detail.
+- Which cloud services can be used are explained in detail.

 ------- SYSTEMS THAT ARE EXPLAINED -----------

+- Foursquare Design
+- Yelp Design
-- Design A Web System Like PasteBin
+- Instagram Design
-- Design System Like Youtube
+- Youtube Design
-- Design Twitter
+- Twitter Design
-- Design a Service Like Messenger
+- Facebook Messenger Design
-- Design a URL Shortening Service
+- URL Shortening Service Design
-- Design a system like Instagram
-- Like Frequent Terms Suggestion
+- Frequent Terms Suggestion Design
-- Online-mutual-book-writing-application
+- Online-mutual-book-writing-application Design
-- Design Social Network System Search like a Twitter Search
+- Twitter Search Design
-- Design Top Query Suggestion System
+- Top Query Suggestion System Design
-- Design a System like Yelp
+- PasteBin Design